child support system is designed to provide children with the financial support required

 - Unforeseen additional costs of raising a child

-that you have a legitimate claim, they’ll figure out a payment plan
+If you have a legitimate claim, the Department will figure out a payment

 Attempt to Reach an Agreement with the Other Parent